orbitalimpact/hobo_bootstrap/README.md

-This is a theme for Hobo 1.4 (http://www.hobocentral.net) that implements the Bootstrap library (http://twitter.github.com/bootstrap/).
+This is a theme for Hobo (http://www.hobocentral.net) that implements the Bootstrap library (http://twitter.github.com/bootstrap/).

+This gem wraps common Hobo tags (such as <submit>, <table-plus>, <edit-page> and many others), to be rendered using Bootstrap styling and adds new tags such as <bootstrap-table-actions> to provide icons for Edit and Delete links in tables.

+This gem pulls in the bootstrap-sass gem which provides all of the Bootstrap stylesheets, images, fonts etc.

 # hobo_bootstrap
 <hr/>